jakebuceac/e-card-generator-app/README.md

 ## About The E-Card Generator App

-This project consists of a web application that enables the user to generate personalised cards.
+This project consists of a web application that enables the user to generate personalised cards

-The E-Card Generator App uses Laravel to server-side render React views.
+The E-Card Generator App uses Laravel to server-side render React views

 ## Requirements